Alation/Allie-SDK/docs/pages/Errors.md

 So you should always be able to use the `status` property to evaluate whether a job was executed successfully or not.

-> **Note**: If you find that this is not the case with a specific API call, please issue an **Issue** on **GitHub**.x
+> **Note**: If you find that this is not the case with a specific API call, please issue an [Issue](https://github.com/Alation/Allie-SDK/issues) on **GitHub**.

 ## Request error

-This is an error returned from the request module on any of the methods (`GET`, `PATCH`, `POST`, `PUT`).
+This is an error returned from the `requests` module on any of the methods (`GET`, `PATCH`, `POST`, `PUT`).

 Example of this could be:

-- information returned by the API endpoint that a certain element or value within your payload is not valid.
 - connection problem
 - wrong endpoint URL
 - etc

 This is handled by the `_map_request_error_to_job_details` method in `request_handler.py`.

 ### Invalid Payload

 Some Async Alation API endpoints validate the payload before submitting the request.
-If the payload is invalid, no job id will be returned but instead details about what makes the payload invalid.
+If the payload is invalid, no **job id** will be returned but instead details about what makes the payload invalid.
 Allie-SDK logs these payload violations.
 The reason why we only log it and not return it is because you can't really base any subsequent logic on it: In example, if the payload validation returns an error that the data source id does not exist, we cannot magically fix this within the code.
 So these errors are best just logged out.

 ## Batch error